MaxITService/ChatAreaButtons-GPT/README.md

 ### Development and Contribution

 If you’d like to contribute, feel free to fork the repository and submit pull requests.
 Bug reports and feature requests are welcome through the issue tracker.

+There are some issues that this code does not handle waiting well as well it does not handle chat switching.

 ---